vego1mar/AUC/README.md

 # AppsUpdatesCollector
-Monitor applications updates on Windows based on the builded rules-driven list.
+Monitor applications updates on Windows based on the built rules-driven list.